 Our group leader Simon Telen has been awarded the 2025 SIAM Activity Group on Algebraic Geometry Agnes Szanto Early Career Prize.
 SIAM has now published a blog post about his work – check it out.

-The Max Planck Institute for Mathematics in the Sciences (MPI MiS) invites applications for several Postdoctoral Research Positions to join our community exploring mathematical frontiers in interdisciplinary fields.
+The Max Planck Institute for Mathematics in the Sciences (MPI MiS) offers funding for several PhD positions to join our community exploring mathematical frontiers in interdisciplinary fields.

 Research at MPI MiS is as diverse and multifaceted as the people who pursue it.
 Our Math Planck People portrait series gives a face to our research and introduces the personalities that make up our institute - our scientists & staff.
 Meet our brilliant minds!